DeliciousSeason/shared-compendium/README.md

      - Locked:
        ![locked-module](resources/images/locked-module.webp)
 - Option 2: Updating your `module.json` file:
-  1. Go to the Module's installation folder within foundry (`~/Data/modules/My Shared Compendia`) and update the `module.json` file.
+  1. Go to the Module's installation folder within foundry (`~/Data/modules/shared-compendium`) and update the `module.json` file.
   2. Remove lines 68-69 (`download` and `manifest`) and save the file.
   3. Restart Foundry to reload the module.